Felicia Pearson

 Felicia Pearson (born May 18, 1980) is an American actress, rapper, and author.
-She played a fictionalized version of herself nicknamed "Snoop" on The Wire and wrote a 2007 memoir, Grace After Midnight, detailing her troubled childhood and time in prison for second-degree murder.
+She is best known for playing Snoop, a fictionalized version of herself, on The Wire.

 Early life

-Pearson was born in Baltimore, Maryland, the daughter of two incarcerated drug addicts, and was raised in an East Baltimore foster home.
-Born premature and weighing 3 lb, she was not expected to live.
+Felicia Pearson was born in Baltimore, Maryland, on May 18, 1980, the daughter of incarcerated drug addicts; her mother was a crack addict and her father was an armed robber.
+She was premature at birth, weighing just 3 lb, and was not expected to live.
 She was so small that she was fed with an eyedropper until she could be fed normally.
-According to her memoir, Grace After Midnight, she met her biological parents very few times.
-Her mother was a crack addict, and her father was an armed robber.
-As a result of this, she decided to go by her foster family's surname.
+She grew up in an East Baltimore foster home and, according to her memoir, met her biological parents very few times.
+She decided to go by her foster family's surname.

-Pearson was a tomboy from a young age and worked as a drug dealer as a teenager.
-At the age of fourteen, she was convicted of second-degree murder after shooting a girl named Okia Toomer.
-Pearson was sentenced to two eight-year terms, to be served consecutively, at the Maryland Correctional Institution for Women in Jessup, Maryland.
-She was released after six and a half years.
+Pearson was a tomboy from a young age and began dealing drugs as a teenager.
+At the age of 14, she was convicted of second-degree murder after shooting 15-year-old Okia Toomer, whom she later claimed was trying to attack her with a lead baseball bat.
+She described the incident as "the worst day of [her] life".
+She was tried as an adult and sentenced to two eight-year terms, to be served consecutively, at the Maryland Correctional Institution for Women in Jessup, Maryland.
+She was released in 2000 after serving five and a half years.

-Pearson said her life turned around at the age of eighteen, when Arnold Loney, a local drug dealer who looked out for her and sent her money in prison, was shot and killed.
-He had coined her nickname "Snoop," because she reminded him of Charlie Brown's beagle Snoopy in the comic strip Peanuts.
-While in prison, Pearson earned her GED.
-She was released in 2000, and landed a local job fabricating car bumpers, but was fired after two weeks when her employer learned she had a prison record.
+Pearson credited drug dealer Arnold Loney, whom she referred to as her uncle, with helping her turn her life around; he sent her money and visited her regularly in prison, discouraged her from getting more involved in crime, and urged her to study and get her GED.
+He nicknamed her "Snoop" because she reminded him of the cartoon dog Snoopy.
+He was shot and killed while she was in prison, prompting her to follow his advice and earn her GED.
+Upon her release, she found work at a car wash and fabricating car bumpers on an assembly line, but was fired from both when employers learned she had a criminal record.